Skip to content

 Common FAQs About Kids Events

-Tori Limmel, Kids curriculum manager at Life Time, shares answers to commonly asked questions from parents.
+Shelly Forsberg, director of kids and aquatics at Life Time, shares answers to commonly asked questions from parents.

 Life Time Editorial | What can I expect if I sign my child up for a Life Time Kids event?

-Tori Limmel | Each event has a theme, and we build the curriculum around that so there are always fun, new activities for kids to take part in.
-There are two themes per month, each offered on two different dates.
-The first two weeks of the month feature the first theme, and the second two weeks, the other.
-This helps us accommodate family schedules and allows a greater chance for every child to attend every theme if they wish.
+Shelly Forsberg | Each event has a theme, and we build the curriculum around that so there are always fun, new activities for kids to take part in.
+There is a new theme each week to help accommodate family schedules and to allow for a greater chance for every child to attend.
+Kids’ events occur every Saturday.
+Depending on the club, there may also be additional events on Fridays.

 Regardless of the theme, every curriculum follows an intentionally designed format: There’s always arts and crafts time, a STEAM project, a gym game or a sports activity — or some combination of those.
 Then, we always serve dinner, which is usually pizza and juice.